zzzprojects/learn-orm/tutorials/dynamic-expresso/customizing-parser.md

 # Customizing Parser

 The **Dynamic Expresso** library allows you to customize the expression parser.
-You can use different options to customize the parser such as, `EnableReflection`, `EnableAssignment`, etc.
+You can use different options to customize the parser, such as `EnableReflection`, `EnableAssignment`, etc.

 Let's consider the following simple example with the default settings.